MarioGPT: Open-Ended Text2Level Generation through Large Language Models: Open-Ended Level Generation through LLMs

 \subsection{Open-Ended Mario Level Generation with Novelty Search}

 In the realm of PCG, it is important to not only generate levels with diverse physical features, but also levels that elicit a wide range of \textbf{player behavior}.
-Wen it comes to creating Mario levels, the focus is on the different paths a player can take to complete the level.
+When it comes to creating Mario levels, the focus is on the different paths a player can take to complete the level.
 This is often a challenge for many algorithms (such as \cite{EvolvingMarioLevels, LatentIllumination}) and requires the use of an external agent for evaluation.
 However, with MarioGPT, it is possible to generate diverse and controllable levels that approximate a realistic player path, reducing the need for an external agent and producing levels that are directly playable.
 To encourage diversity in generated levels, we integrate MarioGPT within a novelty search augmented genetic algorithm (NS-MarioGPT), where language-models play the role of mutation operators.
-As illustrated in Figure~\ref{fig:NSMarioGPT}, NS-MarioGPT iteratively samples and mutates elite levels from an archive of generated levels, which are initialized by randomly prompted MarioGPT samples of size $1400$ ($100$ columns).
+As illustrated in Figure~\ref{fig:NSMarioGPT}, NS-MarioGPT iteratively samples and mutates elite levels from an archive of generated levels.

 \textbf{Novelty Search}: Mutated levels are only stored in the archive if they achieve a higher novelty score compared to the previous elites.
 The novelty score is measured as the mean distance between the behavioral characteristic vector of the levels and the behavioral characteristic vector of the $K$ closest elements from the archive ($K$-means).
 Our goal in level generation is to create paths that result in diverse player behavior, so we use \textbf{predicted} player paths as our basis for these behavior characteristics.
 More specifically, we are interested in the relative patterns of predicted paths.
 For instance, if a player character moves in a straight line on high elevated blocks, we want the path's representation to be close in behavior space to a path that moves straight in lower elevation.
 To achieve this, we represent the behavior characteristic as the normalized average of the predicted path's coordinates, allowing a smooth representation of paths (Figure~\ref{fig:behavior_characteristic_img}).
 Thus the significance of a single block difference is reduced, making it harder for mutated levels to be added to the archive.
 This is desired because we don't want the archive to fill up with levels that only vary slightly from the existing levels in the archive.
 For all our novelty search experiments, we use a small neighborhood of size $4$, which results in a behavioral characteristic of dimension $100$.
 We initialize our archive with a small number of levels (30), as we found mutations are significant enough to generate a diverse set of levels without a big starting population.